 - Rest often during the day.
 She should rest as much as she can, even if it is just for several minutes every hour.
-When n bed, it is best if she rests on her left side.
-The mother can practice relaxing and feeling peaceful during these rest times.
+When in bed, it is best if she rests on her left side.
 It is especially important to rest in the last 3 months of pregnancy. - Eat a good diet.
 Help the woman eat a variety of vegetables, fruits, and protein.
-Foods high in protein, calcium, or magnesium all may help prevent pre-eclampsia.
-Eating cucumbers, beets, bananas, or lemon or lime juice might help lower blood pressure.
+Foods high in protein, calcium, or magnesium may prevent pre-eclampsia.
+Cucumbers, beets, bananas, or lemon or lime juice may lower blood pressure.